clinicalml/ml_mmrf/README.md

 ## Data Description

-This repository is organized into <strong>data folders</strong>.
+[//]: <> (This repository is organized into <strong>data folders</strong>.
 Each such folder contains code to setup MMRF datasets from various versions of the raw MMRF files.
 The datasets from each data folder may be used in multiple different projects.

 Follow the instructions in the data folder to setup the data.
 You are free to use the data as is.
-To run machine learning models on the data, you will also need to setup the github repositories for the code.
+To run machine learning models on the data, you will also need to setup the github repositories for the code.)

 [//]: <> (## Instructions)